 Morgan Springer is a reporter at Interlochen Public Radio.
 Her stories have been featured on NPR, Michigan Radio, WHYY's The Pulse and National Native News.
-Morgan won a 2017 regional Edward R. Murrow Award for her story "Grandmother's letter from the Holocaust."
-Her story "Behind bars, transformation through poetry" won a first place, national PRNDI award in the soft feature category in 2016.
+Morgan won a 2016 first place national PRNDI award and a 2017 regional Edward R. Murrow Award for her story "Grandmother's letter from the Holocaust."
+Her story "Behind bars, transformation through poetry" won a first place, national PRNDI award in the soft feature category in 2015.

 She has an undergraduate degree in International Studies from Earlham College.
 After graduating, she did a stint as the constituent services coordinator for the Massachusetts Attorney General's Office before leaving to work at a garden center.
 In 2014, she went to the Salt Institute for Documentary Studies, bringing her briefly back to her home state of Maine.